What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 When choosing an outfit for plane travel, consider comfort, practicality, and the weather at your destination.
 Dress in layers to accommodate temperature changes and avoid tight clothing that may restrict movement during the flight.

-Do I need special plane travel outfits?
+Do I need special outfits for plane travel?

 How long is the flight to Australia from the UK?